apache/sedona/docs/tutorial/flink/sql.md

 ## Join query

 This equi-join leverages Flink's internal equi-join algorithm.
 You can opt to skip the Sedona refinement step  by sacrificing query accuracy.
+A running example is in [SQL example project](../../demo/).

 Please use the following steps: